KDE/kube/docs/project.md

 It's the team leads responsibility to:

 * Organize regular online meetings (medium yet unknown)
-* Give direction to the product and ensure it's followed.
+* Give direction to the product and ensure it's followed
 * Direct development and oversee decisions
 * Ensure documentation of decisions